Rivals approached in hunt for new Adidas CEO - report

-BERLIN Nov 12 The headhunter appointed by Adidas to find a new chief executive for the German sportswear firm has approached potential candidates at rivals including Nike, Puma and Amer Sports , a magazine reported on Thursday.
+BERLIN The headhunter appointed by Adidas to find a new chief executive for the German sportswear firm has approached potential candidates at rivals including Nike, Puma and Amer Sports, a magazine reported on Thursday.

 The board of Adidas said in February it had launched a formal search for a successor to Herbert Hainer, who has been in the job since 2001 and faced criticism last year as Adidas lost more ground to Nike.